zoechbauer/handlebars-webpack/README.md

 ## Celebrate.

-# Zoe planned enhancements
+# Some enhancements by zoe

-This enhancements are used to become familiar with webpack and have been developed under feature branch webpack-dev-server.
-I'll use the learned knowledge of Brad Schiff's Udemy Course.
+This enhancements were used to become familiar with webpack and have been developed under feature branch webpack-dev-server.
+I'll used the learned knowledge of Brad Schiff's Udemy Course.

-## What I still want to do

-- use app.js as collection of links to modules

-## What I already committed
+## committed changes

 - changed folder structure
 - webpacks creates production folder docs on npm run build